damien5314/RxReddit/README.md

 # RxReddit

-This is a Java API wrapper for reddit, extracted from one of my Android applications.
-I did this because it was a bit difficult to get started with the reddit API myself, and thought it would be good to expose the functionality as a library that might benefit other developers.
+This is a Java API wrapper for reddit, extracted from one of my other projects.
+As such the API was written with a specific use case in mind, but if there is another use case you want supported, feel free to open an issue.

-You are still subject to reddit's API access rules while using this library.
+You are still subject to reddit's API access rules while using RxReddit.
 Please read the [API documentation](https://github.com/reddit/reddit/wiki/API) before use to ensure you are complying with reddit's terms and conditions.

 ## Register your app
 All apps must be registered with a reddit account in order to access the API.
 This process will get you your app ID and redirect URI which are required for using this library.
 Follow the instructions [here](https://www.reddit.com/prefs/apps) to register your app.

 Note: So far I have only tested this library with apps of "installed" type.
-For the other types, there might need to be some enhancements made to support applications with secrets.
+If you need support for apps with secrets, open an enhancement request and we can look into it.

 ## Overview
 This library depends internally on [Retrofit 2](http://square.github.io/retrofit/) and [RxJava](https://github.com/ReactiveX/RxJava).
 You will get these dependencies for free after importing RxReddit.

-The main class in this library is `RedditService`.
-Clients can make requests to the reddit API through an instance of this class.
-The class is heavy, and authentication state is cached separately for each instance, so I recommend wrapping this in a singleton helper class for use throughout your app.
+Clients can make requests to the reddit API through an instance of `RedditService`.
+The class is heavy, and authentication state is cached separately for each instance, so I recommend making your instance a singleton.

 The constructor for `RedditService` takes a few parameters: